S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2020-09-09-Bypass-AMSI-by-manual-modification-part-II.md

 * Encoding/Encrypting the base64 encoded Mimikatz part
 * Building our own custom Mimikatz which has no triggers

 I don´t want this blog post to blow up so we will choose the first option here.
-And because many encoded variants of Mimikatz also contain triggers as of today we will chose the encryption way, i mentioned something about randomness in the last blog post.
+And because many encoded variants of Mimikatz also contain triggers as of today we will chose the encryption way, I mentioned something about randomness in the last blog post.
 Randomness is really helpfull against signatures.

 How do we actually encrypt that?
 I will use my <a href="https://github.com/S3cur3Th1sSh1t/Invoke-SharpLoader/blob/master/Invoke-SharpEncrypt.ps1">Invoke-SharpEncrypt</a> script which is a powershell version of Cn33liz´s <a href="https://github.com/Cn33liz/p0wnedLoader">p0wnedLoader</a> with minor modifications.
 To encrypt the ```$PEBytes64``` and ```$PEBytes32``` values they are stored in separate text files on the disk.
 I also added a ```#```-character at the very beginning of the base64 binary and at the end of it.
-This is to filter the exact payload after decryption, i had some annoying problems with newlines and spaces.
+This is to filter the exact payload after decryption, I had some annoying problems with newlines and spaces.
 The following command actually encrypts a text file:

 <p align="center">
           <img src="/assets/posts/2020-09-09-Bypass-AMSI-by-manual-modification-part-II/SharpEncrypt.JPG">
 </p>

-Afterwards i did the same with the x86 version.
-To decrypt the value at runtime i will use a modified version of <a href="https://github.com/S3cur3Th1sSh1t/Invoke-SharpLoader/blob/master/Invoke-SharpLoader.ps1">Invoke-Sharploader</a>.
+Afterwards I did the same with the x86 version.
+To decrypt the value at runtime I will use a modified version of <a href="https://github.com/S3cur3Th1sSh1t/Invoke-SharpLoader/blob/master/Invoke-SharpLoader.ps1">Invoke-Sharploader</a>.
 We actually dont want to load a Powershell script via ```Assembly.load()``` and we dont need the download part and no AMSI bypass or ETW block here.
-So i removed all those stuff.
+So I removed all those stuff.
 The decryption function now looks like this:

 ```batch
 $powerdecrypt = @"